ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   .. figure:: spreadsheet_history.png

      Diagram showing a visual history of the SciSheet.
+The SciSheets in green show when columns have been added; whereas, the SciSheets in red show when columns have been removed.
      :label:`fig-diff`